Alpha Tau Omega: Richmond Property Group

-Richmond Property Group, RPG, is designed to offer full scale professional property management to preserve and protect the real estate assets of ATO.
-RPG handles many housing related inquiries for undergraduate chapters; these can range from design and material selection to budgeting and collections.
+Richmond Property Group, RPG, is designed to offer full-scale professional property management to preserve and protect the real estate assets of ATO.
+RPG handles many housing-related queries for undergraduate chapters; these can range from design and material selection to budgeting and collections.
 RPG works with a network of lenders around the country to assist in capital improvements, renovations, and construction projects.